Sweden at the Olympics: Tug of war

 Tug of War was contested five times, from the 1900 Olympic games in Paris until the 1920 Olympic games in Antwerp.

 Sweden participated twice as its own team - in 1908 and at home in Stockholm in 1912, where Sweden won the gold medal.
 The winning athletes were Andersson, Bergman, Edman, Fredriksson, Gustafsson, Jonsson, Larsson and Lindström.

-At the 1900 Games, three Swedish athletes teamed up with three Danish athletes to form a mixed team that won the gold medal in tug of war.
+At the 1900 Games the three Swedish athletes Nilsson, Söderström och Staaf teamed up with three Danish athletes to form a mixed team that won the gold medal in tug of war.

 There were no women's events held in the sport.

 Sweden also won the bronze medal in tug of war at the 1906 Intercalated Games.
 IOC has retroactively decided to no longer recognize those games as official Olympic games.

 Volleyball

 Beach volleyball

 Beach volleyball has been included in the Olympic programme since 1996.
-Sweden has participated three times.
+Sweden has participated four times and has won one gold medal.

-The best placement was by Björn Berg and Simon Dahl who finished 9th in the men's event in 2004.
+Jonatan Hellvig and David Åhman won gold in the men's event in 2024.

 Sweden has so far not participated in women's events in the discipline.